bentormey/bitcoin/metcalfe.md

 Let G be a random graph with N vertices, connecting edges between any two vertices with probability p.
 Then the expected number of edges in G is p N(N-1)/2, because the maximally connected graph (the _complete_ graph) on N vertices has N(N-1)/2 edges.

-Using _Big O_ notation we write that as O(N^2) which means that asymptotically it behaves like N^2, because as N goes to infinity the N^2 term dominates and we don't really care about the factor of p.
+Using _Big O_ notation write that as O(N^2) which means that asymptotically it behaves like N^2, because as N goes to infinity the N^2 term dominates and we don't really care about the factor of p.

 ##### Back to valuation
-Returning to Metcalfe's law, we see that it's really just saying that the value of the network is predicated on the number of edges, or the _connections_ between users.
+Returning to Metcalfe's law, you see that it's really just saying that the value of the network is predicated on the number of edges, or the _connections_ between users.

 But there are other network valuation models, notably: